What to know about healthy and unhealthy carbohydrates

 One hand holds an apple, one hand holds a doughnut.

-This means that, in this example—you guessed it—the whole orange is the way to go.
+This means that, in this example the whole orange is the high-quality carb.

 What are low-quality carbs?

-Low-quality carbs often lurk in refined, “white” foods, such as bread, rice, and pasta.
-They are also found in foods that have added sugar, which constitute up to 75 percent of packaged foods in America, according to a study published in 2012.
+Low-quality carbs are often found in refined foods, such as white bread, white rice, and white pasta.
+They are also found in foods that have added sugar, which constitute up to 75 percent of packaged foods in the U.S., according to a study published in 2012.

 In many cases, those choices also contain a lot of fat and not much nutritional value.
-Even if you didn’t have diabetes, they wouldn’t be smart options.
+Even if you didn’t have diabetes, they would not be healthy options.

 To identify a high-quality carbohydrate food, check the nutrition facts statement on the label for the amount of fiber the food contains.
 Multiply the number of grams of fiber per serving by 10.

 Is that number greater than the grams of total carbs per serving?
-If so, you’re good to go.
+If so, it's a high-quality carb.

 Let’s use the orange/orange juice comparison as an example: